Dinuda/Django-React-Postgres-Authentication-Boilerplate/README.md

-# Django React Postgres Authentication Boilerplate
+# Simple Django React Postgres Authentication Boilerplate

 ## For Running the Project